MichaelMillerCSU/RNMPC-LPV-KO/README.md

 ##
 ## Main Content:

-There are 2 main examples: the Van der Pol system and Duffing system are shown in the paper, and an addtional example of the normal oscillator system.
+There are 2 main examples: the Van der Pol system and Duffing system are shown in the CDC2024 paper.
 The file VDP.m, Duffing.m and Normal_Oscillator are corresponding to the different system with Min-Max K-RMPC.
 The function of the dynamics should be changed if running KMPC.m.
 The folder with 'Quasi' contains the Van der Pol system and Duffing system applied with the Quasi-Min-Max K-RMPC.